ArtezGDA/Course-Material/Lesson_09_Scraping_Notes.md

 My attempt will be the following:

-- searching the DOM tree (with Beautiful Soup):
+1. searching the DOM tree (with Beautiful Soup):
-- if there are tables, use the first column of the table which has a link with a title
+2. if there are tables, use the first column of the table which has a link with a title
-- if there are no tables, use all li (listitems)
+3. if there are no tables, use all li (listitems)
-- only store the city if it is not a duplicate
+4. only store the city if it is not a duplicate

+### Find the tables

 First let's see if we can find the tables